JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - When making a post and staring a word with an @, a list of users should appear that we can tag #DONE
 - Style the list of suggested users #DONE
 - Improve function that filters usernames to also include lowercase #DONE
-- Add autofocus to the recommended users card and arrows keys and tab to select
+- Add autofocus to the recommended users card #DONE
+- This takes the focus away from the typing, i need to find another way to focus
+- Fix this mess!
+- Arrow keys and tab to select

 ## Bug fixing followers
 - Follower numbers on profile are not correct #DONE